stones/ansible-roles-nginx/README.md

-playbook-nginx
+Ansible nginx role
 ==============

-An ansible playbook for nginx installation
+An ansible role for nginx installation.
+Bare bones at the moment with only the domain name being customisable.

+*** This sets the server name to the IP address, not the domain***